cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/common-tasks/certificate-validation-methods.md

 Since this method is only available using the API, you need to make a [POST request](https://api.cloudflare.com/#custom-hostname-for-a-zone-create-custom-hostname) and set a `"method":"cname"` parameter.

-In the response, you will see two properties inside of the `ssl` object: `cname` and `cname_target` (you can also see these values in the dashboard by clicking that specific hostname certificate).
+Within the `ssl` object in the response, refer to the values present in the `validation_records` array.
+Each record will contain a property for `cname` and `cname_target` (you can also access these values in the dashboard by clicking that specific hostname certificate).
 Provide these values to your customer so they can add a CNAME record at their authoritative DNS provider.

 <ValidatePatch/>